germancin/gaia-react-demo/README.md

 	* `npm start` initiate the server listening on PORT `:3020`.
 	* The API has one route:
         * `api/v1/sub-categories`
-	* The route servers 2 end-points:
+	* The route serves 2 end-points:
         * `api/v1/sub-categories/:tid` Request all the videos.
         * `api/v1/sub-categories/:tid/:sortby` Request all the videos sorted by the criteria `[alphabetic, newest, popular]`.
 		* When a `HTTP` request is made, the router calls the right [end-point](https://github.com/germancin/gaia-react-demo/blob/master/api/routes/subCategoryRoutes.js) which call the right controller method. .